Magistrate: State magistrate

 The state magistrates in Australia derive from the English magistrates.
 All magistrates are salaried officers.

 The jurisdiction of the magistrates varies from state-to-state.
 They preside over courts which are, depending on the state, called magistrates' courts, Local Court, or courts of petty sessions.

 Magistrates hear bail applications, motor licensing applications, applications for orders restraining a given individual from approaching a specific person ("intervention orders" or "apprehended violence orders"), summary criminal matters, the least serious indictable criminal matters, and civil matters where the disputed amount does not exceed A$40,000 to A$100,000 (depending on the state).

 In some states, such as Queensland and NSW, the magistrate may appear robed; although, some magistrates are known to prefer a business suit.
 Magistrates presiding in the Koori Court (which deals with Aboriginal defendants) were originally of a mind not to appear robed; however, elders within the Indigenous community urged magistrates to continue wearing robes to mark the solemnity of the court process to defendants.
 Robing is being considered for magistrates in other states; however, neither counsel nor solicitors appear robed in any Australian magistrates' court.
 Robing in summary courts is unlikely to extend to the legal profession.

 Historically, magistrates in Australia have been referred to as "Your Worship".
 (From Old English weorthscipe, meaning being worthy of respect.)
 However, members of the magistracy are now addressed as "Your Honour" in all states.
 This was partly to recognize the increasing role magistrates play in the administration of justice, but also to recognize the archaic nature of "Your Worship", and the tendency for witnesses and defendants to incorrectly use "Your Honour" in any event.
 It is also acceptable to address a magistrate simply as Sir or Madam.

 Hong Kong

 As of 2024, there are seven magistrates' courts in Hong Kong.
-Magistrates are appointed by the Chief Executive on the recommendation of the Judicial Officers Recommendation Commission and must be qualified barristers.
+Magistrates are appointed by the Chief Executive on the recommendation of the Judicial Officers Recommendation Commission and must be qualified solicitors, barristers, or judicial officers.
 Magistrates exercise criminal jurisdiction over a wide range of offences.
 Although there is a general limit of two years' imprisonment or a fine of HK$100,000, certain statutory provisions give Magistrates the power to sentence up to three years' imprisonment and to impose a fine up to HK$5,000,000.